ibexa/documentation-developer/docs/guide/content_rendering/image_variations.md

 # Image variations

-Image variations enable you to render different versions of one image by means of scaling, cropping and other filters.
+With image variations you can render different versions of one image by means of scaling, cropping and other filters.

 Built-in image variations include four versions that provide the image at a specific scale:
 `tiny`, `small`, `medium`, and `large`.